blues/app-accelerators/08-power-quality-monitor/README.md

 {"req":"hub.set", "product":"<your-productUID-from-notehub>", "sn":"<machine-name>-monitor"}
 ```

-You can also omit the serial number use Notehub to set it.
+You can also omit the serial number use Notehub to set it:

+* open the project in notehub
+* from the list of devices, double click the device you want to set the serial number
+* in the "Summary" tab, use the pencil icon to edit the Serial Number field.

 #### Editing the Source Code